Tommaso Campanella: Biography

 Campanella spent twenty-seven years imprisoned in Naples, in various fortresses.
 During his detention, he wrote his most important works: The Monarchy of Spain (1600), Political Aphorisms (1601), Atheismus triumphatus (Atheism Conquered, 1605–1607), Quod reminiscetur (1606?), Metafisica (1609–1623), Theologia (1613–1624), and his most famous work, The City of the Sun (originally written in Italian in 1602; published in Latin in Frankfurt (1623) and later in Paris (1638).

+His work The Monarchy of the Spain was a long letter to King Philip II, whom Campanella claimed to be the main protector of Christendom, advising him on how found a universal monarchy as his father Charles had attempted to achieve.
+He instructs Philip to seize, acquire or ally with all the Christian realms in order to defeat the Ottoman Empire and the Protestant nations.

 He defended Galileo Galilei in Galileo's first trial with his work The Defense of Galileo (written in 1616, published in 1622).
 In 1632, before Galileo's second trial, Campanella wrote to Galileo:

 To my great disgust I have heard that wrathful theologians of the Congregation aim to prohibit the Dialogues of Your Excellency, and [that] no one will be present who understands mathematics or recondite things.
 Be aware that while Your Excellency does state that it was appropriate to prohibit the theory of the earth's motion, you are not obliged to believe that the reasons of those who contradicted you are good.
 This is a theological rule, and is proved by the second Council of Nicaea which decreed that Angelorum imagines depingi debent, quam'am vere corporei sunt (Images of angels must be depicted as they are in the flesh): while the decree is valid, the reasoning behind it is not, since all scholars today say angels are incorporeal.
 There are many other fundamental reasons.
 I fear violence from people who do not understand this.
 Our Pope makes a lot of noise against this and speaks as the Pope, but you haven't heard about that, nor can think about it.
 In my opinion Your Excellency should write to the Grand Duke of Tuscany, that since they are putting Dominicans, Jesuits, Theatines, and secular priests who are against your books in this council, they should also admit Father Castelli and me.